-The six-year schedule of 4000+ courses beginning 2017 will help you plan your education to graduate in a timely manner from the Department of Mathematics at Western Michigan University.
+The six-year schedule of 4000-level+ courses beginning 2019 will help you plan your education to graduate in a timely manner from the Department of Mathematics at Western Michigan University.

 The Bachelor of Science in applied mathematics program option provides a broad range of computational and analytical skills, practice in mathematical modeling and some fundamental knowledge of a scientific discipline.
 Computational and applied mathematicians are employed in a variety of positions in industry, business and government.